Government budget: Classification

+Despite the straightforward definitions of the states into which the government budget can fall, there are some debates over the issues measurements – such as inflation correction, the inclusion of business cycles, etc. – and how much the public budget, or more specifically debt, should influence public and fiscal policy-making as well as being a correct indicator of the impacts.

 A budget can be classified according to function or according to flexibility.

 Approaches to government budgeting

 Line-item budgeting: In line-item budgeting (also known as the traditional budgeting), the government budget is divided into a list of items which the government plans to spend its money on.
 The expenditures often exceed the budget, but the majority of the spendings follows the budget plan.
 This approach was developed in the 1920s in order to prevent corruption.

 Incrementalism: This approach focuses on making small changes from year to year.
 The government forms a budget for the new fiscal year by taking the budget from the previous fiscal year as a base and makes only small changes to it.

 Top-down approach: The central financial authority (e.g. the Ministry of finance) sets boundaries to the budget and the government completes it.
 This approach originated in the 1990s as an attempt to control the increasing fiscal deficits.